awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cw-metrics.md

 ### API Metrics<a name="cloudwatch-step-functions-api-metrics"></a>

-The `AWS/States` namespace includes the following metrics for the Step Functions API:
+The `AWS/States` namespace includes the following metrics for the Step Functions API\.

 | Metric | Description |